day8/re-frame/docs/on-dynamics.md

 But wait, there's more.

 We provide data to a pure function as arguments, and they return data, and this data is immutable.
-This acts to decoupled a pure functions from "place" - it is insulated from where data is put.
+This acts to decouple a pure function from any "place" - it is insulated from where data is put.

 Because pure functions are decoupled from both "time" and "place", they can be composed in a maximally mathematical way.
 This greatly